 A demolition plan illustrates which existing construction components will be removed and which will remain.

-Some projects are not complicated and only a small area is to be demolished, like a partition.
-In this case it can be shown on the construction floor plan in a dashed line versus a separate demolition plan.
+Some projects are not complicated; only a small area is to be demolished, like a partition.
+This can be shown on the construction floor plan in a dashed line versus a separate demolition plan.

-Floor plans, often called space plans, show an view of a space from overhead, as if the building were sliced horizontally 4 feet above the ground level.
+Floor plans, often called space plans, show a view of a space from overhead, as if the building were sliced horizontally 4 feet above the ground level.

 Floor plans show the building configuration, including all existing components, as well as